-The 'Merge document array to PDF' flow merges up to 1000 documents provided in a JSON array to a single PDF document.
+The 'Merge document array to PDF' flow merges up to 1000 documents provided in a JSON array into a single PDF document.

 Please refer to the Supported Document Types articles for a complete list of the different file formats/document types which are supported for conversion.

 The default 'Merge document array to PDF' flow action parameters are detailed below:

-- PDF Filename: The filename to assign to the resulting PDF document (including file extension).
+- PDF Filename: The filename to assign to the resulting PDF document (including the file extension).

 - Documents: A JSON array containing a filename and a Base64 encoded string for each document which should be merged.